ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/lists.md

 # Building and Processing Lists

-This page focuses on building lists with generics instead of using the regular static and dynamic arrays.

-The reason?
+Why do we want to use lists?
 Conveniences.
 Especially when you ...

 - may need to change the length of your lists often at run-time,
 - may need your lists for more than just storing and retreival (sort and search).